serverless-workflow/workflow-api/README.md

 * JSON Schema (https://json-schema.org/) for the Serverless Workflow specification
 * Java api generated from the Serverless Workflow JSON Schema
 * Jackson Marshalling and Unmarshalling of the object model to/from JSON
-* Workflow Jackson ObjectMapper with custom serializers and deserializers for the Workflow spec
+* Workflow Validation (both schema validation and model validation rules)
+* WorkflowController class for convenience

 ### Getting Started